Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 6. Return to the top-level design using the toolbar button Up To Parent , or click the tab labeled Lab1_4_1.<br>
 <br>The design is summing two sine waves, both of which are 9 MHz.
 The input gateway to the Vitis Model Composer must therefore sample at a rate of at least 18 MHz.

-7. Double-click the **Gateway In1** instance to open the Properties Editor and confirm the input is sampling the data at a rate of 20 MHz (a Sample period of 1/20e6).
+7. Double-click the FIR subsystem and then the **Gateway In1** instance to open the Properties Editor and confirm the input is sampling the data at a rate of 20 MHz (a Sample period of 1/20e6).

 8. Close the Gateway In Properties editor.